 The length and subject matter of training courses vary according to the interests of local departments.
 Ranging from one day to two weeks in duration, courses are offered at various locations throughout the region to enable the maximum number of officers and departments to participate.
 Facilities currently available for regional training include the Danville Police Department training room with a capacity of 48 trainees, the Champaign Police Department training room with a capacity of 55 trainees, and Danville Area Community College with a capacity of 35 trainees.
 For larger conferences, excellent classroom facilities are available for temporary rental at various hotel establishments and convention centers, as well as the ILEAS Training Complex in Urbana.
 Firearms training may be conducted at the Urbana Police Range, the Illinois State Police Range in Pesotum, or the Tactical Training Center at PTI.
-Defensive driving courses have been conducted at the Rantoul Aviation Center/Airport.
-In addition, the Village of Rantoul has graciously provided the mobile team with cost free use of its shooting range for the IROCC certification program when needed.
+Hands-on defensive tactics training is typically conducted at the ILEAS Training Center or at PTI's tactical facilities on the grounds of Willard Airport in Savoy.